-Keep the following filepath handy for testing Filebeat on a Windows system: C:/ ProgramData/Microsoft/EdgeUpdate/Log/\.log.
+Keep the following filepath handy if you're using Filebeat on a Windows system: C:/ProgramData/Microsoft/EdgeUpdate/Log/.log.
 When the Edge browser checks for or performs an update, it appends an entry to this log, making it an ideal data source when testing Filebeat on Windows.